 Add your sensory bin materials to a large storage bin.

 I chose to use silk leaves as my filler for this sensory bin.
-You could use real leaves, but they will eventually dry out and crumble.
-Preserved leaves should also work.
-Silk leaves are soft and will last forever.
+You could use real leaves, but they will eventually dry out and crumble, however the silk leaves are soft and will last forever.

-Wood slices are another great natural material to add to your sensory bin.
-You can buy them at a crafty/hobby store or you can cut your own like we did.
+Wood slices are another great natural material to add to your sensory bin, you can buy them at a crafty/hobby store or you can cut your own as we did.

 Write what you are thankful for on the wood slices.
 As your child picks up the wood slices, talk about what the words mean and why you are thankful for them.

-You can also encourage your child to build with and stack the wood
+You can also encourage your child to stack and build towers with the wood slices.

-If you are doing this activity with more than one child, make sure your storage bin is large enough for each of them to sit beside it.
+If you are doing this activity with more than one child then make sure your storage bin is large enough for each of them to sit beside it.

 Trisha Stanley